 Who We Are

 Taaru Askan is a 3-hectare organic farm and non-profit association that is located along Senegal’s Petite Cote.
-While we are best known for the large variety of fresh greens that we sell at local markets and through our CSA, we also grow a diverse variety of organic vegetables and fruit trees and work to reintroduce tree species that protect and restore the region's biodiversity.
-In addition to our commercial farming activities, Taaru Askan is also an instructional farm that is dedicated to growing Senegal’s organic farming movement by supporting local farmers, with a focus on youth and women.
+While we are best known for the large variety of fresh greens that we sell at local markets and through our CSA, we also grow a diverse variety of organic vegetables and fruit trees and work closely with communities to reintroduce tree species that protect and restore the region's biodiversity.
+Taaru Askan is also an instructional farm that is dedicated to growing Senegal’s organic farming movement by supporting local farmers, with a focus on youth and women.

 In Wolof -a language predominantly spoken in Senegal- Taaru means beauty and Askan means community.
 We believe our mission is to beautify (enhance) the environment that we inhabit, bring together a community dedicated to preserving our biodiversity, and to promote sustainable farming practices.